Gustave Ferbert: Gold prospecting in Alaska

 After his coaching career at Michigan, Ferbert went to Alaska to search for gold.
 In May 1900, amid the Klondike Gold Rush, newspapers reported that Ferbert had left Ann Arbor for Seattle, where he planned to join "High" Allen and "Count" Villa, described as "two other prominent Michigan football men."
 Ferbert, Allen and Villa intended to "proceed to the Alaska gold fields," leaving unsettled the question of who would coach the Michigan football team in 1900.

 For a considerable period of time, Ferbert was out of contact in the Klondike, but he emerged on the Seward Peninsula.
 An article published in 1909 after his return reported that Ferbert had struck it rich.
 The article stated: "Eight years ago, with the determination to come back rich or not at all, 'Dutch' Ferbert, old Michigan coach and one of the most famous football players, left Cleveland for the Klondike.
 For eight years he has toiled over endless snows, fought fierce hardships, endured everything in his battle to win his word—to come back home a rich man.
 And now he has made a strike and is coming back to civilization.
 He sailed from Nome and is rushing homeward with $1,000,000 as his reward."

 Another article reported on Ferbert's $1,000,000 "Touchdown in the Arctic."
 The article reported that Ferbert's parting words were that he would return rich or not at all.
 Ferbert made a "killing," the report continued, near Doering City in the Candle Creek region in 1908 and 1909, and "it is reported that his claims are valuable enough to put him in the millionaire class."
 Before striking it rich, Ferbert spent several years prospecting in several districts with "slim success."
 He worked part-time in restaurants and stores, but he finally located some of the best claims in the region and "panned out more gold than he had ever dreamed of and became a bonanza king overnight."

 Modern historians however are not necessarily convinced of these claims.
 James Tobin in particular argues that the claims of mining success may have been vastly overstated.

 Later life

 When Ferbert returned from Alaska, he practiced as a mining engineer and consultant until his retirement in 1928.
 In a draft registration card submitted in September 1918, Ferbert indicated he was living in Seattle, Washington, and was employed as a carpenter.
-At the time of the 1920 United States Census, he was living in Whittier, California, and his occupation was listed as a miner in a private mine.
+At the time of the 1920 United States census, he was living in Whittier, California, and his occupation was listed as a miner in a private mine.

-His brother A.H.
-Ferbert was the president of the Pittsburgh Steel Co.
-Ferbert moved to Cleveland, Ohio, in approximately 1942, where he lived with his brother.
-Ferbert died of a heart ailment (coronary thrombosis) in Cleveland on January 15, 1943, at age 69.
+Ferbert's brother, A. H. Ferbert, was the president of the Pittsburgh Steel Co.
+Ferbert moved to Cleveland in approximately 1942, where he lived with his brother.
+Ferbert died at age 69, on January 15, 1943, of a heart ailment, coronary thrombosis, in Cleveland.